jpasqua/PurpleHaze/README.md

 # AQM - Air Quality Monitor

 This is a simple Air Quality Monitor based on the [Plantower PMS5003](https://www.adafruit.com/product/3686).
 You build some electronics, 3D-print a case, load this software, configure an app on your phone, and you're all set.
 What could be simpler?
 This software relies on the [Blynk](https://blynk.io) service to collect data in the cloud and make it available to the app on your phone.
+If you don't want to use Blynk, you can get the readings directly from *AQM* in your web browser.
 In the future, other services may be supported.

 The air quality monitor is configured using a Web User Interface where the user will specify information such as: